tuanha1305/telegram-download-channel/README.md

 # Telegram Channel Downloader

 This project is a Python script that automatically downloads files from specified Telegram channels.
-It uses the Telethon library to interact with Telegram's API, allowing users to search for channels by name and download all `.zip` files posted in those channels to a local directory.
+It uses the Telethon library to interact with Telegram's API, allowing users to search for channels by name and download all files posted in those channels to a local directory.

 ## Features